pywbem/pywbemtools/docs/pywbemcli/commands.rst

        field ``WBEMServerResponseTime`` with the server response time for that operation.
 Pywbemcli puts those server response times into the client statistics it maintains.
-The inclusion of the server response time can be enabled and disabled with the ``statistics server-on`` and ``statistics server-off`` commands.
+The inclusion of the server response time into the CIM-XML response can be enabled and disabled with the ``statistics server-on`` and ``statistics server-off`` commands.

     b.
 Statistical information on operation execution in the WBEM server and its providers may be gathered and maintained and by the WBEM server.
-       These server statistics are completely independent of the client statistics maintained by pywbemcli and will include the operations driven by all clients working with that server.
+       These server maintained statistics are completely independent of the client maintained statistics and will include the operations driven by all clients working with that server.
        The gathering of server statistics can be enabled and disabled with the ``statistics server-on`` and ``statistics server-off`` commands.
-       The server statistics can be retrieved and displayed with the ``statistics server-show`` command.
+       The server maintained statistics can be retrieved and displayed with the ``statistics server-show`` command.

-    The mock environment implemented by pywbemcli does not support server statistics.
+    The mock environment implemented by pywbemcli does not support server maintained statistics.

-    The capabilities for managing and retrieving server statistics is supported only in some WBEM server implementations.
+    The capabilities for managing and retrieving server maintained statistics is supported only in some WBEM server implementations.
 While these capabilities were documented in the DMTF CIM Schema, they were never included as part of a DMTF or SNIA management profile, so the implementations may vary across WBEM server implementations.
-Pywbemcli makes a best effort to manage the WBEM server statistics management and retrieval based on the documentation in the DMTF CIM Schema, and has been verified to work with OpenPegasus.
+Pywbemcli makes a best effort to interact with the server maintained statistics based on the documentation in the DMTF CIM Schema, and has been verified to work with OpenPegasus.

 The statistics commands are:

-* :ref:`Statistics reset command` -  Reset the counts in statistics gathered by pywbemcli.
+* :ref:`Statistics reset command` -  Reset client maintained statistics.
-* :ref:`Statistics server-on command` - Enable statistics on current server.
+* :ref:`Statistics server-on command` - Enable server maintained statistics.
-* :ref:`Statistics server-off command` - Disable statistics on current server.
+* :ref:`Statistics server-off command` - Disable server maintained statistics.
-* :ref:`Statistics server-show command` - Display statistics gathered by server.
+* :ref:`Statistics server-show command` - Display server maintained statistics.
-* :ref:`Statistics show command` -  Display statistics managed by pywbemcli (interactive mode).
+* :ref:`Statistics show command` -  Display client maintained statistics (interactive mode).
-* :ref:`Statistics status command` - Show statistics enabled status for client and server.
+* :ref:`Statistics status command` - Show enabled status of client and server maintained statistics.

 .. index:: pair: statistics commands; statistics server-on